FiraHackathon/fira_minimal_node/README.md

 - odometry (depend of the vehicle type)

     This topic is published by the robot controller.
 According robot kinenatic this message is different, it's a :
         -   romea_mobile_base_msgs::msg::OneAxleSteeringMeasure message when the robot has an one axle steering kinematic
         -   romea_mobile_base_msgs::msg::TwoAxleSteeringMeasure message when the robot has an one two steering kinematic
         -   romea_mobile_base_msgs::msg::SkidSteeringMeasure message when the robot has a skid steering kinematic
         -   romea_mobile_base_msgs::msg::OmniteeringMeasure message when the robot has an omni steering kinematic

--joy (sensors_msgs::msg::Joy)
+- joy (sensors_msgs::msg::Joy)

     This topic is publish by joystick node.
 It's used to start and stop the trajectory following algorithm.